 Pulau Plastik (Plastic Island) is a collaborative campaign to tackle the issue of single-use plastic in Bali and beyond.
-Pulau Plastik leverages popular culture and includes social media campaigns, short videos, and a feature-length documentary to increase awareness about the hazards of single-use plastic, to change people’s behavior and to advocate for change.
+Pulau Plastik leverages popular culture and includes social media campaigns, public service announcements, video series, and a feature-length documentary to increase awareness about the hazards of single-use plastic, to change people’s behavior and to advocate for change.

-Through community screenings and events, and the distribution of Pulau Plastik content, the main goals of this campaign are to :
+Through the distribution of Pulau Plastik content, the main goals of this campaign are:

-Four episodes developed for community screenings targeting Balinese audiences.
-The 20 minute episodes cover key issues surrounding single-use plastics, including microplastics, household sorting and disposal, government policy, and the food and hospitality industry.
+A four-episode series produced by Kopernik and Akarumput.
+Each episode is 20 minute long, covering key issues surrounding single-use plastics, including microplastics, household sorting and disposal, government policy, and the food and hospitality industry.
 They strongly feature Balinese philosophy and its relationship with single use plastics.
 The episodes feature practical solutions and practical calls to action for individuals to reduce single use plastics.

-For those who are interested in watching this episode of the series, you can apply for an independent screening.
+If you are interested in watching this episode of the series, you can request to host an independent screening.

 Segara Kertih (In Harmony with Our Oceans)